retifrav/rclone-rc-web-gui/README.md

 ### Comparison with rclone-webui-react

 This project is inspired by another web-based GUI for `rclone rc` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react), which provides a very good and nice-looking GUI - big thanks to its creator.
-But I was not entirely happy with it, as it has (*or at least it had back in March 2020*) several inconveniences:
+But I was not entirely happy with it, as it has (*or at least had back in March 2020*) several inconveniences:

 - no queue, so all the transfers go in parallel;
 - no way to cancel a transfer;